seqeralabs/xpack-dnanexus/README.md

 make dx-build
 ```

-The above command build the DNAnexus applet for Nextflow with the name `nextflow-dx` ready to be executed.
+The above command build the DNAnexus applet for Nextflow with the name `nextflow-app` ready to be executed.

 #### 5. Example runs